Details of August work sessions, including the Saturday session on August 2nd, are now available to download from the Programme page.

 We realise that there may be people who would like to join Green Gym or at least try it out, but cannot attend on a Wednesday, typically for work reasons.
 We are therefore trialling work sessions on a Saturday, from 10 a.m. to 1 pm, with a break at 11.30.

-The next two sessions will take place on Saturday 5th July at the Community Orchard, led by Heather Leonard, and on Saturday 2nd August at another site in Chipping Norton, location to be confirmed.
+The next session will take place on Saturday 2nd August at Chipping Norton Health Centre.
 The leader for this will be Clive Rand.
-Details for both sessions will appear on the July/August programme.
+Details are given in the July/August programme.

 Putting the elms back in Elmsfield